 In this tutorial, you're going to learn about test statistics.
 This is the statistic that we calculate using the statistics that we already have when we're running a hypothesis test.
 Specifically, you will focus on:

 So let's take a look.
-The test statistics is the statistics minus the parameter divided by the standard deviation.
+The test statistics how far a sample statistic is from the assumed parameter if the null hypothesis is true.

 So when we have a hypothesized value for the parameter from the null hypothesis, we might get a statistic that's different than that number.
 And so that's how far it is from that parameter.
 It's measured in terms of how many standard deviations from the mean of the sampling distribution that statistic happens to be.
 So all that's saying is it's a z-score.